 Robert Bryce: Opportunities for Energy Innovation

-Robert Bryce is the acclaimed author of five books on energy.
+Robert Bryce is the acclaimed author of six books on energy.
 A passionate and engaging speaker, he is also a leading thinker on global energy, power systems, and innovation.
-His sixth book, A Question of Power: Electricity and the Wealth of Nations, will be published in March 2020 by his longtime publisher, PublicAffairs.
+His sixth book, A Question of Power: Electricity and the Wealth of Nations, was published in March 2020 by his longtime publisher, PublicAffairs.
 Bryce is also the producer of a new feature-length documentary: Juice: How Electricity Explains the World, which was filmed in India, Lebanon, Iceland, Puerto Rico, New York, and Colorado.

 Bryce’s articles have appeared in a myriad of publications ranging from the Wall Street Journal to the New York Times and the National Review to the Sydney Morning Herald.
 He has given over 300 invited and keynote lectures to groups of all kinds, including the Marine Corps War College and the Sydney Institute.